 Larisa was raised in Owen Sound, Ontario, far removed from the world of global F.I.S.
 World Cup racing and Olympic ski racing.

 But at the age of 12, she caught the 'bug' of becoming a champion ski racer.
-She ended up taking a Greyhound bus over to a local hill known as the Georgian Peaks Ski Club for training.
-And from that, she developed a passion for ski racing that was tied into a love for the outdoors and a daring love for speed.
+By taking a Greyhound bus over to a local hill known as the Georgian Peaks Ski Club for training, she developed a passion for ski racing that was tied into a love for the outdoors and a daring love for speed.

 From the age of 12, she was determined to succeed.

 It didn't take long.
 Larisa made the Canadian National Ski Team at the age of 17, and soon began to climb the worldly ladder of international competition, destined to compete against the world's best.
-She was named to the Canadian Ski Team by Alpine Canada in 2008, and was destined to compete internationally.
+She was named to the Canadian Ski Team by Alpine Canada in 2008, and began competing internationally.

-Yet on the eve of the Vancouver Winter Olympics 2010, Larisa sustained a catastrophic knee injury.. many deemed "career-ending".
-With the realization that she was missing a unique opportunity to compete in a home Olympics, she set her sights on Sochi 2014 and the World Cup Circuit.
-Larisa spent the next 24 months in rehabilitation, and returned to the race circuit.
+Yet on the eve of the Vancouver Winter Olympics 2010, Larisa sustained a catastrophic knee injury.. media deeming it "career-ending".
+With the realization that she was missing a unique opportunity to compete in a home Olympics, she set her sights on Sochi 2014 and competing again on the World Cup Circuit.
+Larisa spent the next 24 months in rehabilitation, and eventually returned to the race circuit.

 Yet again, just a handful of races after returning to the world stage, she was cut from the National Ski Team, and saw her potential to compete instantly crushed.
 Without national support, funding, coaching and other support, the message was clear -- her dream would not be achieved within the typical structure of the sport.